Templeton Airfield Interior Circular Walk

 Parking: There is a small parking area outside the storage centre perimeter where the walk begins and ends.

-Refreshments: There is a small shop, a café, and a public house in Templeton.
+Refreshments: There is a public house in Templeton.

 Start/Finish: Thomas Chapel crossroads.

-Terrain: This is a relatively easy short route across stone paths, tarmac and grass.
+Terrain: This is a relatively easy short route across stone paths, concrete and grass.
 As part of the multi-user route, it is accessible to persons of all ages and abilities.

 Car Park: 1